 And when you stop and think about it, what exactly is holding us back?
 Why not let go?
 Right now.
 Just for the fun of it.
 No worries.

-Note: Historical background information is primarily from Bruce Malina and Richard Rohrbaugh, Social Science Commentary on the Synoptic Gospels (see link below), pages 278-279; and the writings of Amy-Jill Levine, et. al. See link below.
+Note: Historical background information is primarily from Bruce Malina and Richard Rohrbaugh, Social Science Commentary on the Synoptic Gospels, pages 278-279; and the writings of Amy-Jill Levine, et. al. See link below.

 Luke 12:32-40 (NRSV)